Xebec19/lms/README.md

 This project uses Nextjs and Go

+- frontend
-- frontend: contains web frontend of this system
+  - contains web frontend of this system
+  - uses nextjs
+  - runs on localhost:3000
+- users-svc
+  - contains users service
+  - uses go
+  - runs on localhost: 8081